-- 1. Section 36 of the City Charter provides that, "The compensation for the services of each City officer and employee shall be under the supervision of the city manager in accordance with an employee compensation plan adopted by the City Council"; and - 2.
-The Central Point City Council adopted a Management Compensation Plan by Resolution No. 1276 in December 2010; and - 3.
-The 2010 Management Compensation Plan contains a provision requiring a review of the management salary scale at least every third year; and - 4.
-It has been three years since the management salary scale was last reviewed; and - A management salary survey was conducted, resulting in proposed revisions to the management salary scale contained in the Management Compensation Plan; and - 6.
+- Section 36 of the City Charter provides that, "The compensation for the services of each City officer and employee shall be under the supervision of the city manager in accordance with an employee compensation plan adopted by the City Council"; and - The Central Point City Council adopted a Management Compensation Plan by Resolution No. 1276 in December 2010 and revisions were made by Resolution No. 1490 in February 2017; and - The Management Compensation Plan contains a provision updating the salary scale annually by the Consumer Price Index (CPI-U) July to July, not to exceed 2.5%; and - 4.
+The CPI-U increased 2.9% from July 2017 to July 2018; and - 5.
+The resulting proposed change effective 1/1/19 of 2.5% is reflected in the management salary scale contained in the Management Compensation Plan; and - 6.
 Language changes have been made to update the Plan.